Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 === Siteimprove ===
 Contributors: siteimprove
-Tags: woocommerce, accessibility, analytics, insights, readability, spelling, seo Requires at least: 4.7.2
+Tags: accessibility, analytics, insights, readability, spelling, seo Requires at least: 4.7.2
 Tested up to: 6.1.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Siteimprove allows users to continuously test, fix and optimize their work through actionable content and analytics insights.
-Works with WooCommerce.
+Turn your most complex website challenges into manageable tasks—all from a single platform.
+Siteimprove is a comprehensive solution for every element of your marketing strategy—complete with three solution packages: Inclusivity, Content Experience, Marketing Performance.

 == Description ==

 The Siteimprove CMS Plugin bridges the gap between the WordPress content management system (CMS) and the Siteimprove Intelligence Platform.
 Now you can scan your website for errors as soon as a page is published, allowing you to fix mistakes, optimize content, and manage your site more efficiently.
-The plugin also provides you access with Prepublishing, an add-on which allows you to complete accessibility checks and conduct SEO diagnostics before you publish a page.
+The plugin also provides you access to Prepublish, an add-on which allows you to complete accessibility checks and SEO diagnostics before you publish a page.

 == Installation ==

-There are two ways to install the Siteimprove plugin on Wordpress.
+There are two ways to install the Siteimprove plugin on WordPress.

 To install the plugin via the listing page, type ‘Siteimprove’ in the search box on the Wordpress plugin listing page and click on ‘install’.